bluzelle/curium/docs/setup/deploy.md

         blzd init [moniker] [flags]

     where moniker is a human readable name for the current node, an appropriate flag would be a string for --chain-id, for example

         blzd init curium00 --chain-id bluzelle 2>&1 | jq .node_id

     Use the jq command to parse the node_id from the json output.
 Note the “2>&1” argument, blzd init, in this case sends its output to stderr, so we need to redirect the output back to stdout.

-    The JSON output will contain the node_id, note that value so that it can be used to identify this node to other nodes in the zone (in their respective “persistent_peers” value in config.toml).
+    The node_id is used to identify this node to other nodes in the zone (see the “persistent_peers” value in config.toml).

 3. Edit “./blzd/config/config.toml” to add